Email Analytics: 3 Metrics That Move Revenue

 If 1,000 people open your abandoned cart email and 12 complete a purchase, your open-to-conversion rate is 1.2%.
 The typical benchmark for abandoned cart is closer to 5%.

-That gap — 38 additional buyers per 1,000 openers — beats any subject line test you run this quarter.
+That gap, 38 additional buyers per 1,000 openers, is worth more than any subject line optimization you run this quarter.
 Subject lines get people to open.
-The offer, the CTA copy, and the send timing determine whether they buy.
+The offer, CTA copy, and send timing determine whether they buy.

 Klaviyo’s A/B testing is included on every paid plan.
 Omnisend and Mailchimp both include it without an upgrade.
 The tool is not the constraint.

 Most stores A/B test subject lines by default.
-Subject line tests move open rate — one metric, not the ones tied to revenue.
+Subject line tests move open rate, one metric.
+Revenue levers are elsewhere.
+Focus on tests that move money:

-- Send delay on abandoned cart (1 hour vs. 4 hours — most stores default to 1 hour; 3–4 hours typically outperforms)
+• Send delay on abandoned cart (1 hour vs. 4 hours, 3 to 4 hours typically outperforms the default)

 What’s the Fastest Way to Find Which Email Campaign Is Costing You Revenue?

-Pull 90 days of data.
-Calculate revenue per email for three campaign types separately: promotional, abandoned cart, and post-purchase.
-The campaign type with the lowest revenue per email is your only target until that number improves.
+Pull 90 days of email data.
+Calculate revenue per email separately for promotional campaigns, abandoned cart sequences, and post-purchase flows.
+The campaign type with the lowest revenue per email is your only optimization target until that number improves.

 Most stores skip this because it feels too simple.
 That’s exactly why it works.